Colin Meloy: Singer / Songwriter

 The music speeds up with a ticking beat and running electric guitar as Margaret returns home and

-“when young Margaret’s waistline grew wider, the fruit of her amorous entwine inside her”
+“when young Margaret’s waistline grew wider, the fruit of her amorous entwine inside her”she returns to the Taiga to seek out William.

 4. Won’t Want For Love (Margaret in the Taiga)